DPDK/dpdk/doc/guides/sample_app_ug/multi_process.rst

     ./build/simple_mp -c 3 -n 4 --proc-type=primary

-For the first Intel® DPDK process run, the proc-type flag can be omitted or set to auto, since all Intel® DPDK processes will default to being a primary instance, meaning they have control over the hugepage shared memory regions.
+For the first DPDK process run, the proc-type flag can be omitted or set to auto, since all DPDK processes will default to being a primary instance, meaning they have control over the hugepage shared memory regions.
 The process should start successfully and display a command prompt as follows: